In November of 1942, 20-year-old

 preeminent producers on the MGM Lot.
 So much so that years

 we just shuffled between the two."
-Pasternak come
+Pasternak came

 to Judy's aid several years later, as she was having personal